Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 1.1 - Pre-Flight Checklist/README.md

 - First, we are going to create a plain vanilla Codespace that you will use throughout this bootcamp.

-- Navigate to your own repository on the URL `https://github.com/one-thd/Copilot-Bootcamp-`**YourLDAP_thdgit**.

-~~- Navigate to your own repository on the URL https://github.com/Microsoft-Bootcamp/attendee-copilot-[yourhandle].~~
+Navigate to your own repository on the URL https://github.com/Microsoft-Bootcamp/attendee-copilot-[yourhandle].

 - Locate the `Code` tab near the top menu.
 - Click the green `Code` button, then click on `Codespaces`, click the "..." and choose `"New with options"`.